LA Kitson owner uses social media to find shoplifters

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-He exposed her name, place of work and frequented locations in a follow-up post.
+He included the woman's name, place of work and frequented locations in a follow-up post.

 “If everyone passes this around, businesses around LA can keep her profile and ban her from their establishment if they want as she is a menace to society,” Ross wrote in the caption.
 “Erewhon, be very aware.
 She loves Nobu and all the fancy restaurants.”